qcjames53/AJM-RouteSummaries/README.md

     * The route number of this table

 * DIRECTION
     * The direction of the route.
-Valid inputs are **[IB, OB, NB, EB, SB, WB]**, representing the inbound busses, outbound busses, and the four cardial directions.
+Valid inputs are **[IB, OB, NB, EB, SB, WB, LP]**, representing the inbound busses, outbound busses, and the four cardial directions.

 Additionally, each row of the table represents a stop on this route.
 Each row must be populated with the following columns: